 The best way to get from the volcanoes of Arenal to the surf and sunsets of Tamarindo is by car or private transfer.
-It's about a 4-hour drive (129 miles/207 km), and the route winds around Lake Arenal and through Liberia before ending at the Pacific beaches of the Gold Coast.
-If you're wondering whether to drive yourself or have someone do the commuting for you, check out this Driving in Costa Rica FAQ.
+It's about a four-hour drive (129 mi / 207 km), and the route winds around Lake Arenal and through Liberia before ending at the Pacific beaches of the Gold Coast.
+If you're wondering whether to drive yourself or have someone do the commuting for you, check out Driving in Costa Rica FAQ.

-A shared shuttle is another a good option, with bilingual drivers and door-to-door service, but may add some time to your trip picking up other riders.
+A shared shuttle is another good option, with bilingual drivers and door-to-door service, but it may add some time to your trip by picking up other riders.
 There are no direct flights between the two cities, but there are airports in both places, so it's possible to fly to Liberia, then Tamarindo, or to book a charter flight, the quickest but by far the most costly option.
-Buses in Costa Rica are reliable and thrifty, but the least convenient and most time-consuming choice.
+Buses in Costa Rica are reliable and thrifty but the least convenient and most time-consuming choice.

-This 7-day classic Costa Rica itinerary lets you explore both areas, with an added stop in Monteverde.
+This seven-day classic Costa Rica itinerary lets you explore both areas, with an added stop in Monteverde.

 By Car or Private Transfer